schlnk/VoronUsers/printer_mods/schlank/minima/README.md

 contrast: 63

 ```
-Two revisions of Fysetc Mini12864 display are exist:
+There are two revisions of Fysetc Mini12864 display:
 * Version 2.1 - with Neopixel RGB LED
 * Version 2.0 - with ordinary LEDs